Saddff2/github-CI/README.md

-# GitHub Actions Docker Image Build Test and Push to Dockerhub
+# GitHub Actions Multi-Architecture Docker Image Build Test and Push to Dockerhub

 Recently I've been working with GitHub Actions on my project and I wanted to share knowledge that I've earned.